 University Non-Degree Studies Application Form

-Once you have submitted the registration form and our office has approved your request to enroll in Engineering Online courses, you will be instructed to complete the Non-Degree Studies Application Form.
+Once you have submitted the registration form and our office has approved your request to enroll in Engineering Online courses, you will be instructed to complete the Non-Degree Studies Application Form (opens in new tab).
 Within this form, indicate that you have been accepted to the Computer Programming Certificate (CPC) program so that you will not have to pay the application fee charged to other non-degree applicants.
 Submitting this form notifies central campus offices that you intend to be a student at NC State University.
-Among other things, this generates a campus ID number for you, as well as the Unity ID that allows you to access to crucial campus systems and course material.
+Among other things, this generates a campus ID number for you, as well as the Unity ID that allows you access to crucial campus systems and course material.